Rich Man's Folly: Criticism

 Director John Cromwell commented on the film and actor George Bancroft in an interview with historian Kinglesy Canham (circa 1975):

 Preservation status

 Although the film does still exist, Rich Man's Folly has not been seen publicly in decades.
 It has never been released onto VHS or DVD, and no re-showings or television broadcasts are known to have taken place.
-A surviving copy currently exists in the UCLA Film & Television Archive.
+A surviving copy currently exists in the UCLA Film & Television Archive, and the film can be viewed on YouTube.
 Paramount created a promotional film in 1931 called The House That Shadows Built, with excerpts of Rich Man's Folly featured.